-(3) psyllium husk (I have options if you do not have psyllium)
+Psyllium husk (I have options if you do not have psyllium)

 The bread is super-simple to make, but it does require some advance planning to soak the lentils.

 Step 1: Rinse the uncooked lentils under cold water and then place in a large bowl.
 Cover the lentils with water (enough so that there is about 1 inch/2.5 cm above the lentils) and let soak for at least 2 hours or up to 24 hours.

 Step 2: Drain the plumped-up lentils and give them another rinse under cold water.

-Place the lentils, 1/2 cup (120 mL) fresh water, and both the oil and salt, in a blender.
+Step 3: Place the lentils, 1/2 cup (120 mL) fresh water, and both the oil and salt, in a blender.

 Blend away, stopping several times (especially at the start) to scrape the sides of the blender.
 Keep blending until the result is a completely smooth batter.

 You can add the remaining ingredients to the blender, but I prefer to scrape the lentil mixture into a bowl before adding the tapioca starch, psyllium husk, and baking powder.

 If you have a a traditional blender (as opposed to a high speed blender, like a Blentec or Vitamix), I strongly recommend transferring to a bowl before adding the final ingredients.
 You don’t want to blow out the motor, even for a great loaf of bread!

-Scrape and spread the batter into a 9×5-inch (22.5 x 12.5 cm) loaf pan that has been lined with parchment paper.
+Step 5: Scrape and spread the batter into a 9×5-inch (22.5 x 12.5 cm) loaf pan that has been lined with parchment paper.

 Can you bake without the parchment paper?
 Yes, but the sides will get darker than in a parchment-lined pan.
 It’s good either way!